yaydede/Yigit_Aydede/index.md

 - [Is the lower return to immigrants’ foreign schooling a postarrival problem in Canada?](https://link.springer.com/article/10.1186/s40176-016-0076-9), 2017 IZA Journal of Migration
 - [The cost of immigrants’ occupational mismatch and the effectiveness of postarrival policies in Canada](https://link.springer.com/article/10.1186/s40176-016-0057-z), 2016  IZA Journal of Migration

-More details about my research including my current projects, working papers, presentations, and the papers that are under review can be found in my CV ([.html](https://raw.githack.com/yaydede/Credentials/main/CV3.html)) under "Scholarship".
+More details about my research including my current projects, working papers, presentations, and the papers that are under review can be found in my CV.

-## My Book - Tool Shed for Applied Data Analytics with R: Machine Learning & Beyond
+## My Book - Tool Shed
 ***

 This book will be a collection of my lecture notes.
 It is designed for business students in general and economics/statistics students in particular.
 It's also useful for computer science students as they learn statistical backgrounds of self-learning algorithms.
 I've used the chapters of this book in the 3-day [Summer School](https://sites.google.com/view/mlportal/online-events?authuser=0) where most participants were academic economists.
 So it is also beneficial for those who want to "link" machine learning to econometrics as a social scientist or an applied economist.

 The book is coming soon and being copyedited currently.
 It contains additional topics such as, **Dimension Reduction Methods, Classification with Rebalancing, Model Selection with Penalized Regresssions, Nonparametrics Time-series Forecasting, Graphical Network Anaylsis, Guide for Algorithmic Optimization with R**.
 The book is growing in its content every other month.

 I am realy hoping that the book will be available before December 2022.
-A draft version of Tool Shed is availbale in my Github repo ...
+A draft version of Tool Shed is available in my Github repo ...

 The first draft can be found here: [Tool Shed](https://yaydede.github.io/ToolShed/)

 ## Research Portal on Machine Learning for Social and Health Policies
 ***
 In 2018, in collaboration with two colleagues, I co-founded an educational research center to promote research and public education on social and health policies with machine learning applications, [Research Portal on Machine Learning for Social and Health Policy](http://www.ml-portal.com/).
 Under the umbrella of this research portal, we currently have ten researchers actively working on subjects that range from the prediction of chronic diseases using better surveillance systems to issues related to the design of a better selection process for immigration policies by providing policy makers with a recommender system.

 [Link to the website](https://sites.google.com/view/mlportal/home).
 ![](https://raw.githack.com/yaydede/MLportal/main/MLportal.png)